M-CAP7AIN/MC60-AT-Arduino/README.md

-# Quectel MC60  AT Commands
+# Quectel MC60  AT Command

 This is an example Arduino sketch that demonstrates how to use the `SoftwareSerial` library to make a call, send an SMS, and read an SMS on an Arduino board.